dinhanh3001/GEMMA3.cpp-MODEL-IN-FPGA/README.md

    * Compute kernel: Performs on chip de-quantization and matrix multiplication accumulation.
    * Write back: Store the computed results back to DDR Ram after calculate the full matrix that load from DDRAM to BRAM.
 ## Reference:
-The open source original that i do in this project : https://github.com/ggml-org/llama.cpp.git
+The main ideal for this project from the LLM model in c++: https://github.com/ggml-org/llama.cpp.git

 ## Tools:
 * Vivado